Preventative Dental Cleaning

 Consistent at-home care combined with professional dental cleanings is the best defense against plaque, decay, and gum disease.

 Your cleaning visit typically takes about one hour and includes much more than just a polish.
-Here’s what you can expect:
+Here is what you can expect:

 These visits also give you a chance to connect with Dr. Priscila Quito, ask questions, and learn how to avoid more invasive procedures in the future.